jmassaims/sbe_ctd_proc/README.md

 **Known issues**

+Various technical issues and their workarounds.
+For more information, see [these notes](./docs/tech_issues.md).

+* Python 3.13 (system or managed) may have various build errors.
+  The version is pinned by the `.python-version` file to avoid these issues.
 * Starlette versions 0.42 to 0.45.2 caused a 404 for static files. see [NiceGUI issue #4255](https://github.com/zauberzeug/nicegui/issues/4255) \
 Workaround: Starlette version set to >=0.45.3 in pyproject.toml